Sarawak National Party: Early years

-After serious thoughts, SNAP accepted non-Dayaks as party members in 1963 with James Wong Kim Min as the first Chinese to join as a member.
-Others who later joined the party included Wee Hood Teck, Wee Boon Ping and Ho Ah Chon.
-Abang Othman Bin Datuk Abang Haji Moasili was the first Malay to join the party.

-Wee Hood Teck and Wee Boon Ping became the main financers of the party.
-Their presence and that of other non-Dayaks made SNAP a multi-racial party, although the bulk of its members were Dayaks.
+Following serious discussions, SNAP decided to accept non-Dayaks as party members in 1963 with James Wong Kim Min as the party's first ethnic Chinese member.
+Others who later joined included Wee Hood Teck, Wee Boon Ping and Ho Ah Chon.
+Meanwhile, Abang Othman Abang Haji Moasili became the first ethnic Malay to join the party.
+Wee Hood Teck and Wee Boon Ping went on to become the main financiers of the party.
+Their presence and that of other non-Dayaks transformed SNAP into a multiracial party, although the bulk of its members were Dayaks.

-In August 1962, another party came into being in Sibu to cater for the Ibans of Batang Rajang.
-Its promoters refused to join SNAP, which they said, only catered for Ibans from Saribas.
-The party was known as Parti Pesaka Anak Sarawak (PESAKA) and among the initiators were Penghulu Masam Anak Radin, Pengarah Banyang, Penghulu Chundi Anak Resa and Penghulu Umpau.
-Temenggong Jugah, Temenggong Oyong Lawai Jau and Jonathan Bangau joined later.
+In August 1962, another Dayak-based party was established in Sibu to cater for the Ibans of Batang Rajang.
+Its founders had refused to join SNAP, claiming that the party only catered for Ibans from Saribas.
+The party was known as Parti Pesaka Anak Sarawak (PESAKA), the predecessor of the modern-day Parti Pesaka Bumiputera Bersatu (PBB), and among its initiators were Penghulu Masam Anak Radin, Pengarah Banyang, Penghulu Chundi Anak Resa and Penghulu Umpau.
+Temenggong Jugah, Temenggong Oyong Lawai Jau and Jonathan Bangau would join the party on a later date.
 While Jugah and Oyong Lawai Jau were incipiently members of PANAS, Bangau was from SUPP.
-Others Penghulus from other divisions such as Penghulu Tawi Sli (Second Division) and Penghulu Abok Anak Jalin (Bintulu) also joined PESAKA.
+Penghulus from other divisions such as Penghulu Tawi Sli (Second Division) and Penghulu Abok Anak Jalin (Bintulu) also joined PESAKA.
 PESAKA was, therefore, known as the Penghulus' Party (Malay: Parti Penghulu).

-However, the person who actually mooted the idea of forming PESAKA was Thomas Kana, a former dresser at Kuala Belait.
-He was made the first secretary-general of the party.
-Incidentally, Ningkan, a SNAP founding member, was also a dresser at Kuala Belait.
+However, the individual who mooted the idea of forming PESAKA was Thomas Kana, a former dresser from Kuala Belait.
+He would become the first secretary-general of the party.
+Incidentally, Ningkan, a founding member of SNAP, was also a dresser in Kuala Belait.
 During their days in Kuala Belait, Ningkan and Kana greatly disliked one another and often threw insults at one another.
-When they returned to Sarawak, Ningkan formed SNAP and Kana formed PESAKA and both started to sow the seeds of disunity among the Ibans of Sarawak principally between the Ibans of Batang Rajang and the Iban of Saribas.
-They refused to compromise as both wanted to become "big" in a party and in the government.
-As far-fetched as it may be, Dayak unity, as we know it today took roots in the major differences and personal animosity of these two men.
+When they returned to Sarawak, Ningkan formed SNAP and Kana formed PESAKA.
+Their rivalry began to sow the seeds of disunity among the Ibans of Sarawak, principally between the Ibans of Batang Rajang and the Iban of Saribas.
+Neither was willing to compromise as both wanted to become the head of their respective parties as well as in government.
+Far-fetched as it may be, Dayak unity as it is known today had its roots in the major differences and personal animosity between these two men.